Localization of Brain Activity from EEG/MEG Using MV-PURE Framework: Proposed Activity Indices

 \section{Proposed Activity Indices}

-The $MAI$ and $MPZ$ localizers introduced in Section \ref{MAIMPZ} are based on the LCMV filter, whose performance is known to be poor if sources are strongly correlated or the forward model is ill-conditioned as a result of large condition number of leadfield matrix and/or high background activity and measurement noise, see, e.g., \cite{VanVeen1997, Piotrowski2014b} and references therein.
-It is therefore intriguing to find how these drawbacks of the LCMV filter affect unbiased $MAI$ and $MPZ$ activity indices in terms of their spatial resolution.
+A motivation for introducing multi-source $MAI$ and $MPZ$ localizers defined in Section \ref{MAIMPZ} is that performance of the traditional single source (LCMV) based ones is known to be poor if sources are strongly correlated, or the lead field matrix is ill-conditioned as a result of source proximity, or when strong background activity and measurement noise is present - see, e.g., \cite{VanVeen1997, Piotrowski2014b, Piotrowski2018s} and references therein.
+It is therefore intriguing to investigate how such conditions affect spatial resolution of the $MAI$ and $MPZ$ activity indices.

 To this end, we shall consider below the following forward model equivalent to (\ref{model}):

 with $\H_0'=\H_0\Q^{1/2}$ and $\q'_0=\Q^{-1/2}\q_0$ such that $\cov{\q'_0}=\I_{l_0}.$ Then, letting $\H':=\H([\Q]_{l\times l})^{1/2}$ we may define $\S'$, $\G'$, and $\T'$ as above, by using $\H'$ in place of $\H$, e.g., $\S':=(\H')^t\R^{-1}\H'.$